Bundle Protocol Security Library (BSL) v1.1 Product Guide

 A binary encoding defined in [RFC8949] which follows a superset of the JSON data model (see below) and enables both small encoded size as well as efficient encoding and decoding.
 The BSL itself uses CBOR to encode the contents of BPSec ASBs.

 A text encoding defined in [RFC8259] which allows a limited data model to be encoded in a human-readable form.
-The BSL does not use JSON directly, but the example ION-based Policy Provider uses JSON for policy configuration.
+The BSL does not use JSON directly, but the example ION-heritage Policy Provider uses JSON for encoding policy configuration.

-A JSON Web Key is a JSON data structure that represents a cryptographic key.
+A JSON data structure defined in [RFC7517] which represents a set of cryptographic keys and their parameters.
 The BSL does not use JWK directly, but the Mock BPA uses JWK for its key store configuration.

 The following are BP- and BPSec-related terms:

-The overlay network protocol used to transport BPSec blocks and target blocks between nodes.
+The overlay network protocol used to transport BPSec blocks and target blocks between nodes defined in [RFC9171].

-The mandatory-to-implement security mechanism to protect blocks of a BP bundle.
+The mandatory-to-implement security mechanism to protect blocks of a BP bundle defined in [RFC9172].
 This is the principal scope of behavior implemented in the BSL.

 The instantiation of a BP node with a unique administrative Endpoint ID.
 A single BPA may have any number of additional endpoints registered to various applications on its node.